-Ancora High School affirms its commitment to provide an engaging learning environment and promote the exchange of ideas among the learning community members.
+Ancora High School affirms its commitment to providing an engaging learning environment and promoting the exchange of ideas among the learning community members.
 All individuals who come to Ancora High School to work and study will be accepted as unique individuals worthy of making a valuable contribution to the learning environment.
 Discrimination, disruption, or harassment based on age, ethnicity, religion, gender, ability, socioeconomic background, or sexual orientation will not be tolerated.

 Ancora High School accepts responsibility for communicating these values to students, course coaches, staff, administration, and the community served by the school.
-The success of the policy to protect the learning environment and those engaged in the learning process is dependent upon the willingness of members of the community to make known behaviors and conduct that violate the policy.
+The success of the policy to protect the learning environment and those engaged in the learning process depends upon the community's willingness to make known behaviors and conduct that violate the policy.